I am here to tell you about something I wish I had discovered before I was pregnant:

 3. Write down EVERYTHING

 If you are in doubt, write it down!
 Don’t question whether or not it belongs in your journal.
-The point of the bullet journal is to track everything in your life and keep it all in one place.
+The point of the bullet journal for new moms is to track everything in your life and keep it all in one place.
 If you have pregnancy/new mom brain, use this tool to write down everything as soon as you think of it.
 You will thank yourself later.

 4. After a month, go back and see what you can improve.